bernatferragut/WEB2/_posts/2023-12-11-New-Values.md

 ---
 layout: post
-title: CRYPTOGRAPHY DESIGN=> DEFI's Movement Heart
+title: VALUES DESIGN=> From DeFI Value to DeFI Values
 description: When Decentralized Finance (DeFi) transcends into the realm of shared values.
 summary: Defi & Ethical Blockchain
 minute: 15